Chapter 14:

 “…” Amala considered how to speak with the boy.
 He wasn’t her enemy, his father was!
 She didn’t want to hate him, believing the boy knew nothing of their interwoven history.
 “He sent me.”

-“…Whatever.
-Let’s just find Vergil!”
-Still distrusting, Harper retorted in a snappy way.
-He’d never wanted to see the woman who accused his father of something so awful, ever again!
+Harper never wanted to see the woman who accused his father of something so awful, ever again! “…Whatever.
+Let’s just find Vergil.”
+Time and options were lacking, so even while distrusting her, they began their search.

 “…You!”
 That tone briefly infuriated her!
-The sudden rush of anger caused Amala’s, then redubbed, pyrokinesis to flare!
-(Calm down…he’s not Mis-…Calvin Wolf.)
+The sudden rush of anger caused Amala’s, then rechristened, pyrokinesis to flare!
+(Calm down…he’s not Mister—…Calvin Wolf.)

 A wave of heat rolled up Harper’s back for an instant, causing him to turn and lock eyes with Amala.
 (What was that?)